Travel guide

 How to activate your eSIM for Japan step-by-step

 Activating a PuraSim eSIM is as simple as scanning a QR code.
-There's no need to go to a store, no need to wait for any shipment.
+There's no need to go to a store, no need to wait for a shipment.
 The entire process takes less than 5 minutes:

 2. Install the eSIM: go to Settings → Mobile Data → Add Data Plan (on iPhone) or Settings → Connections → SIM Manager (on Android).